rmeissn/esp-kwb-mqtt-ha-logger-/README.md

 GND ------------- GND - RE - DE
 ```

-I'm supplying my ESP from a USB power adapter and VCC and GND from the RS485 bus arn't used.
-I'm not entirely sure this is correct, but it works. @windundsterne suggested to use a TL7800 to convert the 24V or the bus to 5V for the ESP, so no usb power adapter is needed.
+I'm supplying my ESP from a USB power adapter.
+VCC and GND from the RS485 bus arn't used.
+I'm not entirely sure this is correct, but it works. @windundsterne suggested to use a TL7800 to convert the 24V of the bus to 5V for the ESP, so no usb power adapter is needed.

 I'm using a Wemos D1 mini and the serial UART.
 To flash the device, RX must be disconnected from the MAX485.

-You can still find some wiring schemes and pictures from @windundsterne within the pictures folder.
+You can find the original wiring scheme and some pictures from @windundsterne in the pictures folder.

 ## How to compile: